canwe/blog/_posts/2013-01-08-underscore-js-and-guid-function.md

 ---
 # Underscore.js and guid function

-Underscore library comes with the [uniqueId()][1] function that generates globally unique IDs to use in code.
-But it was not enough for my [Backbone][2] models as I needed the IDs to be unique across  invocations and users, i.e. something like [UUID][3].
+Underscore library comes with the [uniqueId()][1]Â function that generates globally unique IDs to use in code.
+But it was not enough for my [Backbone][2] models as I needed the IDs to be unique acrossÂ Â invocations and users, i.e. something like [UUID][3].

  [1]: http://underscorejs.org/#uniqueId "UniqueId function to generate globally unique IDs"
  [2]: http://veerasundar.com/blog/2012/01/backbone-js-hello-world-tutorial/ "Backbone JS Hello World"